 CRM may make payments to dealers, financial intermediaries or service providers out of its own resources, including revenue from the advisory fees received from the Funds.
 These payments may be made to compensate the recipient for marketing support services and/or shareholder service activities.

-A discussion regarding the basis of the Board of Trustees' approval of the Funds' management agreement is available in the Funds' Annual Report for the fiscal year ended June 30, 2023.
+A discussion regarding the basis of the Board of Trustees' approval of the Funds' management agreement is available in the Funds' filing on Form N-CSR for the fiscal year ended June 30, 2024.

 PORTFOLIO MANAGERS